pylipp/pydartz/README.md

 ### Backwards compatibility

-`v1.2` is the last version to support Python2.
+- `v1.2` is the last version to support Python2.
+- `v2.1.1` is the last version to support Python3.6.

 ## Usage